Shin Megami Tensei IV: Apocalypse: Development

 Shin Megami Tensei IV: Apocalypse was created as the developers wanted to see what they could do with the characters from IV.
 They decided to make a new title as opposed to an upgraded re-release.
 Production began after development ended for Shin Megami Tensei IV in 2013.
 As part of their development, the team looked at player feedback with their goal being to make "the number one RPG on the 3DS".
 Multiple staff from the original game returned, including producer Kazuyuki Yamai, character designer Masayuki Doi, and soundtrack composer Ryota Kozuka.
 Satoshi Oyama, who had worked on Shin Megami Tensei IV as main programmer, was assigned as director.
 The game's world and basic scenario were created by Kazuma Kaneko, while the script was written by Yusuke Miyata.

 The story's main themes are making or breaking bonds with others, and the advent of "inevitable reality", with a key word in the story being "deicide", the concept may be used for any act of killing a god.
 An element of the story was the idea of deities from polytheistic deity factions fighting back against being subsumed by the monotheistic Abrahamic deities.
 Demon designs from the previous game were refined, including the characters Medusa, Merkabah and Lucifer.
 Doi designed the deity figures based on the traditions surrounding them in their native mythologies.
 The coloration of polytheistic deities was likewise influenced by beliefs surrounding colors from their native lands.
 The human forms of Merkabah and Lucifer were based around the idea of the monotheistic factions drawing power from human faith.
 The game's main protagonist was originally designed to be much older, with his adult design carrying over into one of the game's non-playable characters.
 Instead, the protagonist was made into a teenager so as to better relate the game's themes of immaturity.
 Tying into the game's themes is the fact that the main protagonist comes from a far lower-class, less elite force than the protagonist of Shin Megami Tensei IV.
 The music was handled by composer Ryota Kozuka, who had previously worked as composer for Shin Megami Tensei IV.
 He worked on Apocalypse alongside his work arranging tracks for Persona 4: Dancing All Night.

-For its Western release, the subtitle was changed from "Final" to "Apocalypse".
-The localization took their time to select a name that would give the same implications as the Japanese title while being easier for Western players to understand.
+For its North American release, the game was outfitted with an English dub, and the subtitle was changed from "Final" to "Apocalypse".
+The localization took its time to select a name that would give the same implications as the Japanese title while being easier for Western players to understand.
 Among the titles that needed to be turned down were "End War" due to copyright issues and "Holy War" due to potential backlash.
 As an "A" symbol was incorporated into the logo, they decided on a word beginning with A. The title "Apocalypse" was reached after much discussion.
 For about two weeks during this process, the team considered dropping the game's numeral as had been done with Nocturne.